-Some US\$3.7 trillion of the announced stimulus to date, or 30% of the total, will flow into environmentally-intensive sectors that impact climate change, biodiversity or local air quality.
-This proportion will likely increase as stimulus efforts shift towards targets for long-term recovery.
-This massive funding can both address the COVID crisis, by improving public health, job security and fiscal stability, and boost environmental sustainability.
+Some US\$3.7 trillion of the announced stimulus to date, or 30% of the total, will flow into environmentally-intensive sectors that impact climate change, biodiversity or local pollution.1 This proportion will likely increase as stimulus efforts deepen for long-term recovery.
+This critical funding can both address the COVID-19 crisis, by improving public health, job security and fiscal stability, and boost environmental sustainability.
 Transport and industry are two sectors that have been hit hard by the crisis, are receiving substantial government support, and also have a large environmental impact, where economic stimulus can be directed towards clean energy and low carbon development.